Big Ridge State Park

 The heavily forested, 3,687-acre park is located in the Appalachian Ridge and Valley range, characterized by narrow ridges flanked by fertile stream valleys.
 Big Ridge State Park’s topography is dominated by three of these ridge systems giving the area its beautiful lake and scenery.

 The park is home to a variety of activities for the whole family.
 Big Ridge State Park consists of more than 15 miles of hiking trails ranging from easy to very rugged.
-Among these trails guests hike along dry ridges, lush hollows, old roadbeds, lakeshores and beside cemeteries and remnants of early settlements.
+You can hike along dry ridges, lush hollows, old roadbeds, lakeshores and beside cemeteries and remnants of early settlements.
 The park has 50 campsites on or near Norris Lake to accommodate RV’s, trailers and tent campers.
 Each site offers amenities such as water, 50-amp electrical hookups and a picnic table with a grill.
-There is group camp which accommodates up to 120 people with 18 screened-in bunkhouses.
-Backcountry camping is also available at no charge, but requires a permit.
+There is a group camp that accommodates up to 120 people with 18 screened-in bunkhouses.
+There are three backcountry campsites that are hike-in only.

 Celebrating more than 30 years of Bluegrass at Big Ridge, the annual Bluegrass Festival is a family favorite.
-The festival is always held the third Friday of August.
-Music starts at 7 p.m.
+The festival is always held on the third Friday of August.
+The music starts at 7 p.m.
 ET on Friday.
 Please join us!

 Park Trail Maps

 Looking for a trail map?
 Click the link below to see a list of the maps available at this park.
 The page includes all the trail maps we have available, organized by park.
 We have free and paid options that provide you the details you need to have your next great adventure in Tennessee.